 Thames is a town located within a diverse natural landscape, nestled between the still waters of the Firth and the bush covered ranges of Coromandel Forest Park.
 If an afternoon sleep or an indulgent treatment at Pamper Me Medi-spa doesn’t appeal on your winter weekend getaway, rug up and step out along the many scenic walkways and trails around the town.

 Thames is a great place for a good old fashioned date night; try dinner at the outstanding eatery Gastronomics before retiring to your secluded accommodation high above the town.

-Sunday Brunch at Cafe Melbourne is a must and their new winter menu is sure to delight even the fussiest of appetites.
+Sunday Brunch at Cafe Melbourne is a must and their menu is sure to delight even the fussiest of appetites.
 Cafe Melbourne artfully combines its spacious industrial setting with friendly service and stylish decor, making it a winning destination for locals and visitors alike.
 Located in the same building at The Depot is a micro-distillery Coromandel Distilling Company.
 The gleaming copper still is visible through the tall window in the restored brick coach house where Awildian Coromandel Dry Gin and other limited release spirits are carefully crafted.
 Stop in for a taste of the flavours of The Coromandel, and you'll be sure to find a memento of your visit before returning home.

 Rich in history, art and culture, Thames’ understated charms are so endearing, they can no longer be kept a secret.
 When the snow’s no good and the city’s too bleak to speak of, do yourself a favour and slip away to Thames for a rejuvenating winter weekend.
 You’ll be glad you did.